 Of course, K cups last for a shorter period of time if they not stored properly or if their original seal is somehow broken.
-But remember, K cups, like a lot of other drinks, usually have a best by date which is simply the last day a manufacturer will vouch for their optimal quality and flavor, not their safety.
-This date is printed on each K cup, but some manufacturer’s make it very hard to read by printing with white ink on white containers or black on black.
+But remember that K cups, like a lot of other drinks, usually have a "best by date" which is simply the last day a manufacturer will vouch for their optimal quality and flavor, not their safety.
+This date is printed on each K cup, but some manufacturers make it very hard to read by printing with white ink on white containers or black on black.
 You may safely use K Cups in your single brew machine even after its best by date has lapsed.
 The Best-If-Used-by-Date is a guideline for optimal freshness recommended by the Roaster, it's not an expiration date.
-According to Keurig, K-Cup® packs are flushed with nitrogen and then sealed for freshness.
-The resulting K-Cup® package is impermeable to oxygen, moisture and light.
+According to Keurig, K-Cup packs are flushed with nitrogen and then sealed for freshness.
+The resulting K-Cup package is impermeable to oxygen, moisture and light.

-How to tell if a K-cup is bad, rotten or spoiled?
+How to tell if K-Cups are bad, rotten or spoiled?

 K-Cups should be kept in a cool, dry place away from sunlight.
 A pantry works perfect.